Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

 simulate the tsunami event and visualize the output ...................................................

-lets now simulate the tsunami for the following resolutions:
+Let's now simulate the tsunami for the following resolution:

-**1. 2500m:**
+**1. 2500m Cell width:**

 .. code-block:: cpp